• Skip to primary navigation

 Crawfish added to the roux to cook.

-Cooked crawfish etouffee in a skillet.
+Cooked crawfish etouffee in a skillet with a serving spoon.

 Garnish with green onion, parsley, and lemon juice.
 Serve right away over rice.
 You can make the roux in advance and then warm it while you are sautéing the vegetables.